zabulyaka/python-project-49/README.md

 `brain-even` (To run the game)

-(To choose a different game, type the name of the game e.g. "brain-calc")
+(To choose a different game, enter the name of the game e.g. "brain-calc")

 ### Game list and descriptions:
 - Brain-even - *guess even number*